Frequently asked questions about Rugbytots.

 Rugbytots operate a strict online payment policy.
 This is designed to streamline the process, so your booking experience is straight forward & efficient.
 Rugbytots operates a secure online payment system that meets current legislation.

-Each area may differ slightly in cost depending on venue hire costs.
+Each area may differ slightly in cost depending on hall hire costs.
 Upon booking your first term online the cost will be calculated including a one-off Membership Joining Fee of $50.
-Being a registered member of Rugbytots entitles you to access to our parent area, a first refusal for your next term of classes, guaranteed space in older age groups, and the Rugbytots kit which the majority of children wear to the sessions to encourage that 'team' spirit.
-We would recommend not wearing the kit for the first 2 sessions, in line with our first-time refund guarantee, and then if they do not enjoy it, we may be able to refund the cost of the kit as well as the term fees.
+Being a registered member of Rugbytots entitles you to access to our parent area, a first refusal for your next term of classes, guaranteed space in older age groups, and the Rugbytots kit which the majority of children wear to the sessions.
+We would recommend not wearing the kit for the first session and then if they do not enjoy it, we will be able to refund the cost of the kit as well as the term fees.
 The joining fee is per child not per family and is non-transferable.